drkostas/Cross-The-Floor/README.md

 # Parliament Members Flow Viz

-A software that given a yml file, it crawls wikipedia and creates a Sankey Diagram that shows the flow of parliament members from election to election.
+A software that given a yml file, it crawls wikipedia tables and creates a Sankey Diagram that shows the flow of parliament members from election to election.

 ## Getting Started